Marit Larsen: 2011–2013: Spark

-2014–present: When the Morning Comes and Joni Was Right
+2014–2016: When the Morning Comes, and Joni Was Right

 On 14 July 2014, Marit premiered her single "I Don't Want to Talk About It" from the album When the Morning Comes on NRK P3 radio.
 The single was released on 4 August 2014.
 The album, which climbed to No. 1 in Norway, was released in the Nordic countries on 20 October 2014.
 In Germany, Switzerland and Austria it was released on 27 March 2015.
 In the USA When the Morning Comes was released through iTunes on 29 January 2016.

 Between 14 January and 14 February 2015, Marit Larsen played nineteen concerts on her "When The Morning Comes Tour" in Norway.
 On 18 January 2016, despite not being released as an official single, "Before You Fell" received commercial radio airplay success in the Philippines which helped the song to stay on top of the charts for 6 consecutive weeks and gave Marit her third number 1 song in the Philippine Top 100 Songs. the song was named as the "February Conqueror" by various DJs for staying at number 1 for the whole month.
 On 7 March, it was replaced by "Please Don't Fall For Me", her fourth number 1 song in the Philippine Top 100 Songs, which stayed on top for 2 non-consecutive weeks and made Marit the second musical act to have one song replace another in the number 1 position; the first was in 2009 when The Black Eyed Peas chart topping hit Boom Boom Pow was replaced by I Gotta Feeling after 8 weeks.

 In January 2016 Marit Larsen announced that she will release new material in April 2016.
 She also announced that she will release her new material on her own, independent label (Håndbryggrecords), and will continue to release music independently in the future.
 The EP, entitled Joni Was Right, was released on 1 April 2016.
 It contains five tracks and is available on iTunes and other online music stores.
 On 9 September 2016 the EP Joni Was Right II, which contains five tracks, was released on iTunes and other online music stores.
 On 9 September 2016 Marit Larsen also released a CD and a vinyl record called Joni Was Right I / II, where the ten tracks of the two EP releases were combined.
 The CD release of Joni was Right I / II entered the Norwegian album charts at No. 36 on 16 September 2016.